bonfire-networks/bonfire-app/docs/HACKING.md

 The back-end server runs on port 4000 (TCP) by default.
 Access it by navigating to http://localhost:4000/ in your web browser.

-### Creating an Account
+### Creating an account

 To create an account, go to http://localhost:4000/signup and enter your email address and password.
-When running the server locally, you won't receive a confirmation email.
-However, you can find the confirmation link in the server logs.
+When running the server locally and signing up for the first time, you won't need a confirmation email.
+However, for any future signups know you can find the confirmation link in the server logs.
-Search for a link starting with https://localhost:4000/signup/email/confirm/ in the logs and follow the complete link to confirm your account.

-### Admin Permissions
+### Admin permissions

 The first user registered on the platform is automatically granted Admin permissions.

-### Successful Onboarding
+### Successful onboarding

 After successfully creating and confirming your account, you should see an empty dashboard.

 That's it!
 You have now successfully onboarded and can start using the application.

-## The Bonfire Environment
+## The Bonfire environment

 We like to think of bonfire as a comfortable way of developing software - there are a lot of conveniences built in once you know how they all work.
 The gotcha is that while you don't know them, it can be a bit overwhelming.
 Don't worry, we've got your back.

-- [Architecture](./ARCHITECTURE.md) - an overview of the stack and code structure.
+- [Architecture](./topics/ARCHITECTURE.md) - an overview of the stack and code structure.
-- [Bonfire-flavoured Elixir](./BONFIRE-FLAVOURED-ELIXIR.md) - an introduction to the way we write Elixir.
+- [Bonfire-flavoured Elixir](./topics/BONFIRE-FLAVOURED-ELIXIR.md) - an introduction to the way we write Elixir.
-- [Bonfire's Database: an Introduction](./DATABASE.md) - an overview of how our database is designed.
+- [Bonfire's Database: an Introduction](./topics/DATABASE.md) - an overview of how our database is designed.
-- [Boundaries](./BOUNDARIES.md) - an introduction to our access control system.
+- [Boundaries](./topics/BOUNDARIES.md) - an introduction to our access control system.

 Note: these are still at the early draft stage, we expect to gradually improve documentation over time.